 10. Home Office

 You can deduct part of your home expenses if you manage your construction business in a home office that is not used for any other purpose.
+You need to know the square feet area of the office in relation to the house and you generally can take that % against home expenses (mortgage interest, property taxes, telephone (second line only), internet, utilities, and depreciation).
+There is also a simplified method of $5/sq ft that can be elected.
 If you use your home office frequently, this can become one of your best tax breaks!

 Get Every Dollar During Tax Time

 Builders can reap a lot of tax write-offs when they keep records of all expenses.
 If you spend money for business purposes, save every receipt for tax time.
 Even an ordinary expense like gas spent to visit a job site can add up to considerable savings in April.